HealthRex/CDSS/scripts/DevWorkshop/ReadMe.GoogleCloudDevEnvironment.txt

         For testing purposes, a small g1-small should be sufficient (the smallest f1-micro looks like it doesn't have enough RAM for subsequents steps)
     - Boot Disk: Allow specification of different default Operating Systems (default Debian GNU/Linux for now)
   	- Identity and API access
-	    If you want the compute instance to have specific access privilieges.
+      Select 'mining-clinical-dev' for simplicity for now,
-      Select 'mining-clinical-dev' for simplicity for now, as this gives read/view and create job access against the BigQuery databases through a Service Account without requiring individual login key files (though that is an option too).
+      as this gives read/view and create job access the BigQuery databases through a Service Account without requiring individual login key files (though that is an option too).
     - Create